Fed ready to bring the pain in inflation fight

 Investors took fright after the Federal Reserve (Fed) hiked rates by another 75 basis points to 3.25% and vowed to “keep at it”.

-And the red-hot labour market means there are clear risks that second round effects on wages and prices will cause inflation to become entrenched.
+And the red hot labour market means there are clear risks that second round effects on wages and prices will cause inflation to become entrenched.
 The Fed’s best hope is that more American workers return to take the steam out of the labour market.
-But whilst the participation rate rose from 62.1% to 62.4% in August 2022, it still remains a full percentage point below its pre-pandemic level.
+But whilst the participation rate rose from 62.1% to 62.4% in August, it still remains a full percentage point below its pre-pandemic level.

 It’s optimistic to think a recession can be avoided and in our opinion any chance of a soft landing has evaporated.
-We believe a recession will be needed to bring inflation under control (see, Forget soft landings – how much of a recession is needed to tame inflation?) and forecast the US economy to contract by around 1% in 2023.
+We believe a recession will be needed to bring inflation under control and forecast the US economy to contract by around 1% in 2023 (see, Why recession looms for the developed world).

 Hiking rates to around 4% should be sufficient to do the job and there are signs tighter financial conditions are starting to have an impact.
-All but one of our six monetary recession indicators (10-year Treasury yield curve, Fed funds rate, real money base, real narrow money supply and real broad money supply) are flashing red.
+All but one of our six monetary recession indicators are flashing red (see, Schroders Recession Dashboard: why we’re on high alert).